JEYAWIN2006/Inventory-Management-System-using-RISC-V/Verilog Codes/README.md

 - Modular Verilog design (easy to extend or modify)
 - Supports arithmetic, logical, branch, and memory operations
 - Tested using Ripes and ModelSim
-- Synthesized on Xilinx ISE for FPGA implementation
+- Synthesized on Xilinx ISE for Report implementation
 - Demonstrates an embedded Inventory Management application

 ---